 The Association of Space Explorers is the only professional organization of individuals who have flown into space.
 Its international members share their experience of orbital spaceflight in numerous outreach and educational activities.
 The ASE membership comprises over three quarters of the world's flown astronauts, cosmonauts, and taikonauts.

 Picture credit: Marc Dossman/ISU.
 Jenna Tiwana receives the award from ASE member astronaut Reinhold Ewald.
-To the right: Volker Damann, resident faculty member at ISU and Jenna's tutor.
+To the right: Prof Volker Damann, resident faculty member at ISU and Jenna's tutor.